arvindram107/Sound-Characterization/README.md

 26/12/14

 There's one constraint that we follow that relates to how time is organized during an interaction session with a retro Khitchdee app.
 We organize the timing of protocol events in sync with a rhythm.
 Currently we use an 11 steprhythm that we designed ourselves that goes like 1,2,3,4, 1,2,3 1,2 1, _.
 11 is a prime number and we wanted to choose a rhythm that was distinct from all the other rhythms that we find around us, included those in music and in movies, ticking clocks, the sound of a horse's feet on the road as it runs.
 Having a distinct timing pattern helps keep out disturbances since they get cancelled out by the pattern.
 Of course this constraint is not neccasary and it's possible to build a retro Khitchdee UX protocol without conforming to any pre-determined time organization.
 However, this does have benefits when it comes to time management since an organized flow of time is slightly easier to manage.
 The level of predictability goes up.
 Our rhythm is called step_eleven and if you follow tabla terminology for describing a rhythm, it has 5 parts (called vibhaags in tabla) of 4,3,2,1 and 1 clock respectively.
 The last interval is meant to be a blank which marks the start of the next rhythm cycle.
 In tabla terminology, this is called a khaali and the baayan of the tabla does not boom during this time.
 Each of the other four parts starts with an emphasis which is called a taali in tabla which means clap.
 If you were to demonstrate step_eleven with just clapping, you would clap at each of the taalis, which means the first, fifth, eight and tenth clock.
 This taal (or rhythm) has 4 taalis and one khaali.
 This is rather unusual for a taal since the khaali is so short.
 A more typical taal such as teen taal has four equally spaced vibhaags of four clocks each.
 The entire third vibhaag is khaali hence in terms of ratios, 1/4 of the time is khaali and 3/4 has taalis.
 This is a more typical distribution.
 This uneven distribution makes step_eleven rather choppy.
-Intuitively, this choppiness should be good for a UX protocol that is trying to help its user focus on the app they are interacting with through this protocol.
+Intuitively, this choppiness should be good for a UX pro tocol that is trying to help its user focus on the app they are interacting with through this protocol.
 All actions in the protocol, both by the user and the app occur at the taalis and never in between.
 This is along the lines of conventions used in vocal music on laying out the music over a rhythm (we don't go off-beat yet).
 The description of the UX protocol then becomes a series of actions by the user or by the app that occur at the taalis of step_eleven.
 Of course we need a preamble in the protocol where the clock gets initialized and also ways to stop the clock or adjust it anytime during the session.
 In terms of roles played by the two agents in the conversation, the user plays the role of guru and the app the role of chaelaa (sidekick).

 To design a UX protocol for some assisted activity, you help it's user identify what they will do and what they'd like their virtual chaelaa to do in response.
 You organize this description into a series of activities and then design a unique protocol for each activity.
 That description is a set of events occuring at the step_eleven taalis of a sequence of cycles.
 Each event is described in terms of what if anything the guru does to initiate some actions from the chaelaa and what the chaelaa does in response to a previous request by the guru.
 There are input side actions from the guru in terms of keystrokes made for a specific keyboard layout associated with the event and output and processor side actions in terms of the computational processing initiated by the chaelaa on the processor and the information displayed to the 400x240 screen.